wpl123/gps_app/README.md

 <img title="Area of Interest" alt="Screenshot - QGIS Polygon" src="readme_images/area_of_interest.png">

 - Right Click on the new AOI layer to;
-    - Make Permanent the AOI layer to a ESRI Shapefile.
+    - Export the AOI layer to a ESRI Shapefile.
+    - Ensure all fields are ticked and that CPRS is set to EPSG:28356
+    - Save
 - Select Properties → symbology to change the color and opacity
-    - Ensure all fields are ticked and that CPRS is set to EPSG:28356
 - Create a Group and move the new Shape into the Group